Digital-Pathology/SagemakerTemplate/programming_guide.md

 After training the algorithm should save the model in "/opt/ml/model/".

 If any errors occur, write a log file in "/opt/ml/output/" and the error will be returned as FailureReason in the training job.

+## 4. Naming your script

+The algorithm script should be named as run.py and be in the topmost level of the directory that you copy in the next few steps.